 These statistics point to some of the most critical infrastructure needs in Guatemala that EWB-USA is working to resolve: potable water, sanitation, access, and educational infrastructure.
 We focus on addressing these needs through two offices in Guatemala.
 The central office in La Esperanza, Quetzaltenango, serves projects in the departments of Quetzaltenango, San Marcos, Sololá, Suchitepéquez y Totonicapán.
 A second office in Joyabaj, Quiché, serves projects in the southern part of the department of Quiché and the northern part of Chimaltenango.
 We are also working with local NGO partners to support projects in the northern part of the department of Quiché.
 In the coming years, we hope to expand our coverage to other vulnerable parts of the country such as Huehuetenango, Alta Verapaz, Baja Verapaz and Santa Rosa.

-EWB-USA currently works with communities on more than 45 projects in Guatemala, with ten of those projects slated to be completed in 2017.
-The Engineering Service Corps is also making a big impact in Guatemala, with five projects tackling access, potable water, education infrastructure and energy underway in 2017.
+EWB-USA currently works with communities on more than 60 projects in Guatemala, with a combined estimated reach of 125,000 beneficiaries.
+The Engineering Service Corps is also making a big impact in Guatemala, with five projects tackling access, potable water, education infrastructure and energy underway in 2018.
 You can learn more about how our engineering projects are improving Guatemalan lives in the story of El Cantil, the recently completed vehicular bridge that brought safe passage to 13 Guatemalan communities.
 Follow the progress of our other projects on our Facebook page.

 For additional information on working with EWB-USA’s Guatemala field operation, contact firstname.lastname@example.org.